zuniverse/full-async-await-set-timeout-snippet/README.md

 # full-async-await-set-timeout-snippet

 setTimeout in a full async await environment is a nightmare.
-Here is a personal solution.
+Here is a personal solution in javascript.

+I added a typescript port.

 ```js
     /**